 - Do not use the dryer without a lint filter and make sure you clean the lint filter before or after each load of laundry, removing lint that has collected around the drum.

-- Make sure the exhaust vent pipe is not restricted and the outdoor vent flap will open when the dryer is operating (once a year, or if you notice that it is taking longer than normal for your clothes to dry, clear lint out of the vent pipe).
+- Make sure the exhaust vent pipe is not restricted and the outdoor vent flap will open when the dryer is operating (once a year, or if you notice that it is taking longer than normal for your clothes to dry, clean lint out of the vent pipe).

 - Keep dryers in good working order.
 Gas dryers should be inspected by a qualified professional to make sure that the gas line and connection are intact and free of leaks.